Spectral Index and Non-Gaussianity in Supersymmetric Hybrid Inflation: Twinflation

 \section{Twinflation}

-For explaining the negative small inflaton mass squared, let us introduce one more inflaton $S'$.
+The negative small inflaton mass squared in Eq.~(\ref{toypot}) can be supported from a small quartic term of the K${\rm \ddot{a}}$hler potential \cite{hilltop,nonminimal-K}, but we will explore another possibility.
+Let us introduce one more inflaton $S'$.
 It carries the same quantum number as $S$, but has a mass different from that of $S$.
-In the presence of the twin inflanton fields $\{S,S'\}$, and two pairs of the waterfall fields $\{\phi_1,~\overline{\phi}_1\}$, $\{\phi_2,~\overline{\phi}_2\}$, the general superpotential takes the following form;
+Actually, no intrinsic reason why only one inflaton field $S$ should exist in nature can be found.
+In the presence of the twin inflanton fields $\{S,S'\}$, and two pairs of the waterfall fields $\{\psi_1,~\overline{\psi}_1\}$, $\{\psi_2,~\overline{\psi}_2\}$, the general superpotential takes the following form: